 - Luka Doncic has been dealing with a hamstring issue but he’s still planning to participate in the All-Star contest on Sunday, Marc Stein of The Stein Line tweets.
 The Lakers guard will play for a limited number of minutes.
 He’s part of the World Team in the three-team event.

-- Clippers rookie center Yanic Konan Niederhauser, who scored 11 points in Friday’s Rising Stars competition at All-Star weekend, credits Ivica Zubac, who was dealt to Cleveland last week, and Brook Lopez for facilitating his development.
+- Clippers rookie center Yanic Konan Niederhauser, who scored 11 points in Friday’s Rising Stars competition at All-Star weekend, credits Ivica Zubac, who was dealt to Indiana last week, and Brook Lopez for facilitating his development.
 “Having this guidance from these vets, man, they’ll be helping me and knowing they got my back, knowing that they will teach me every day gives me a lot of confidence,” Niederhauser told Janis Carr of the Orange County Register.
-Niederhauser, the 30th pick of the draft out of Penn State, has appeared in 34 games this season, averaging 3.7 points and 2.3 rebounds in 9.0 minutes off the bench.
+The 30th pick of the draft out of Penn State, Niederhauser has appeared in 34 games this season, averaging 3.7 points and 2.3 rebounds in 9.0 minutes off the bench.

 - It’s been a chaotic season for the Clippers, including an ongoing league investigation, a horrible start and a roster makeover at the trade deadline.
-Kris Dunn admitted to Greg Beacham of the Los Angeles Times that it’s been a rollercoaster ride.
+Kris Dunn admitted to Greg Beacham of the Los Angeles Times that it’s been a roller coaster ride.
 “We’ve dealt with a lot this year,” he said.
 “Our whole mentality throughout the year has just been to try to find a way.
 It’s been tough.”

 Clippers gonna Clip